BlackOpsOne/Cheating-PSA/pages/waw/Obvious-Cheating.md

 The ingame mod system transfers certain aspects of custom maps to normal zombies maps.

 > [!CAUTION]
-> While obvious on some stuff, this can easily be abused to become a form of stealth cheating.
+> While obvious on some stuff, this can easily be abused as a form of stealth cheating.

 # [Next Page: World at War - Stealth Cheating](./Stealth-Cheating.md)